Microbial community and hemorrhoids

 • how long the stool remains in the rectum

-• and how much pressure is needed during evacuation determines whether the rectum remains functionally stable or becomes irritated.
+• and how much pressure is necessary during evacuation determines whether the rectum remains functionally stable or becomes irritated.

 These three factors determine whether the rectum remains functionally stable or becomes irritated.